 Like veneers, crowns are also excellent for changing tooth colour and shape; in some cases, they can facilitate this change more easily.
 Porcelain crowns are generally necessary when more tooth structure has been lost and therefore more material is needed to replace it.
 Conversely, if more tooth structure needs to be lightened (because of deeper staining) and/or strengthened, a crown will serve as the restoration of choice.

 Problems with porcelain restorations in the past have been in those composed of high concentrations of glass particles.
 They were brittle and had low tensile strength, and like glass, they were prone to fracture.
 One way of overcoming this has been to incorporate a core or substructure material made out of metal, i.e. cast gold, with porcelain facings.
 Unfortunately, while strengthening the crown, the metal tends to detract from the glass-like translucence of the porcelain and from its life-like appearance — not so bad for back teeth but not so great for front teeth.

 At ARC, we use the newest category of all-ceramic crowns making use of an internal ceramic “core” made from “Zirconia” which adds significant strength as well as esthetic beauty.
 This polycrystalline ceramic core (poly – many, crystalline – a crystal-structure which imparts greater strength) is the same material that forms the basic structure of fake diamonds.

-CAD-CAM (Computer Aided Design – Computer Aided Manufacturing) technology is another innovation in dentistry which allows extraordinary accuracy of fit and contour of crown restorations.
-ARC Dental has the latest Ceramill Map 400 Scanner and Milling machine, the most accurate CAD-CAM technology world-wide.
+CAD-CAM (Computer Aided Design – Computer Aided Manufacturing) technology is another innovation in dentistry which allows the extraordinary accuracy of fit and contour of crown restorations.
+ARC Dental has the latest Ceramill Map 400 Scanner and Milling machine, the most accurate CAD-CAM technology worldwide.